Ref T12509. This upgrades a `weakDigest()` callsite to SHA256-HMAC and removes three config options:

 In the latter two cases, the options were purely developer-focused, and it's easy to go add an `&& false` somewhere in the code if we need to disable these features to debug something, but the relevant parts of the code basically work properly and never need debugging.
 These options were excessively paranoid, based on the static resource enviroment at Facebook being far more perilous.

-The first case theoretically had end-user utility for fixing stuck content caches.
-In modern Phabricator, it's not intuitive that you'd go adjust a Config option to fix this.
+The first case theoretically had end-user utility for fixing stuck content caches, but we'd be better off providing a `bin/celerity bad-stuff-got-cached-oops` command that regenerates the HMAC key if we actually need this -- in modern Phabricator, it's not intuitive that you'd go adjust a Config option to fix this.
 I don't recall any users ever actually running into problems here, though.

 Note that this creates one odd side effect: we have a unit test which makes sure the Celerity map is up to date.
 This unit test can access config, but can not access the database, so it can no longer generate a new map because it must now access the database to read the HMAC key.